super-up/super_up_docs/codecanyou.md

 <pre><code>
 - Update 16 Feb 2024
+- One Time seen message You can enable it from chat settings after that the message will appear once
 - Add My Privacy tab in settings
 - Support to hide your account from public
 - Support to hide your last seen